 Nicolaus Copernicus died on May 24, 1543 in what is now Frombork, Poland.
-He died the year his major work was published, saving him from the outrage of some religious leaders who later condemned his heliocentric view of the universe as heresy.
+Largely unknown outside of academic circles, he died the year his major work was published, saving him from the outrage of some religious leaders who later condemned his heliocentric view of the universe as heresy.

 One of those critics was Martin Luther, the infamous Vatican critic who was one of the founders of the Reformation.
 Luther stated that “This fool wishes to reverse the entire science of astronomy; but sacred Scripture tells us that Joshua commanded the Sun to stand still, and not the Earth.”
 The Vatican did eventually ban “On the Revolutions of the Heavenly Spheres” in 1616.